Retroplaya135/YouTube_Learning_Assistant.py/README.md

 ## ## YouTube Mastery Assistant ## ##

-The **YouTube Mastery Assistant** is a production-grade, asynchronous tool designed to convert YouTube video content into structured, AI-powered educational materials.
+The **YouTube Mastery Assistant** is a asynchronous tool designed to convert YouTube video content into structured, AI-powered educational materials.
 This repository is aimed at developers and engineers who need a highly technical solution with detailed error handling, multi-model integration, and robust audio processing.

 ## ## Table of Contents ## ##
 - [Project Structure & File Layout](#-project-structure--file-layout-)